 provisions for adequacy of charges to meet expenses.

-Funds for future appropriation (FFA) account represents
+Funds for future appropriation (FFA) account

-funds, the allocation of which, either to policyholders
+represents funds, the allocation of which, either

-Balance Sheet date.
+determined at the Balance Sheet date.

 i.
 Claims cost consist of the policy benefit amounts